Last Updated on May 3, 2023 by Anjali Chourasiya

-Any event or decision by the management of public-listed companies that have the potential to influence the securities issued by the company – equity or debt – qualifies as corporate action.
+Any event or decision by the management of public-listed companies that has the potential to influence the securities issued by the company – equity or debt – qualifies as corporate action.
 Because of the potential impact on investments or holdings of investors, corporate action remains one of the keenly watched spaces among investors.
-This article delves into the concept of corporate actions and describes the types of corporate actions and what to watch for as investors.
+In this article, learn about corporate action, its working and types of corporate actions with examples.

 What is a corporate action?

 When a publicly-listed business takes corporate action, it starts a process that impacts the price of securities it has issued.
-Corporate activities can range from severe financial issues like bankruptcy and dissolution to changing the title or trade symbol, etc.
+Corporate activities can range from severe financial issues like bankruptcy and dissolution to changing the title or trade symbol.

-Corporate activities include dividends, spin-offs, stock splits, mergers and acquisitions as well as management changes.
-A firm’s proxy statement, issued before a public company’s annual meeting, will generally include corporate actions requiring shareholder approval.
+Corporate activities include dividends, spin-offs, stock splits, mergers, acquisitions, and management changes.
+A firm’s proxy statement, issued before a public company’s annual meeting, generally includes corporate actions requiring shareholder approval.

 How does it work?